ochsnerd/nix-config/README.md

 2. git clone this
 3. Copy hardware configuration from `/etc/nixos/hardware-configuration.nix` into `nixos`, call it something
 4. Add a new config to `flake.nix:nixosConfigurations`
-5. `git commit` for nix to pick up the new file
+5. `git commit` for flakes to pick up the new file
-5. `export NIX_CONFIG="experimental-features = nix-command flakes" && nix flake update && sudo nixos-rebuild switch --flake <path to repo-root>#new-name`
+6. `export NIX_CONFIG="experimental-features = nix-command flakes" && nix flake update && sudo nixos-rebuild switch --flake <path to repo-root>#new-name`